 Keep reading for all our best holiday air travel tips with kids!

 Lower expectations & expect delays

-This is maybe the biggest tip – expect things to go as poorly as possible, haha!
-Because when expectations are low, you’ll likely be happy with how things go regardless of what happens.
+This is maybe the biggest among my tips for family travel – expect things to go as poorly as possible, haha!
+Because when travel expectations are low, you’ll likely be happy with how things go regardless of what happens.
 Holiday travel tends to be very busy and people tend to be stressed.
-So go in with low expectations and don’t be surprised if delays happens.
+So go in with low expectations and don’t be surprised if travel delays happen.

 Try to minimize layovers

 More touch points mean more opportunities for things to go wrong.
 That means higher chances of delays, lost luggage, missed connections, and overbooked flights.
 One of my best holiday air travel tips is to fly nonstop!

 Speaking of lost luggage, try to avoid checking luggage if at all possible.
 A good tip for family vacation is to practice packing light and go with carry on if you can.
 Here’s our standard family travel packing list that helps us pack light with kids.
 (And if you’re looking for information about approved car seats for air travel/car seat approved for airplanes or booster seat on airplane, check out this post, this one, and this one.)

 This is a big airport travel tip!
 Not only can alternate airports sometimes be less expensive, but they might be less busy than the main one, too.

 Trust me, you do NOT want to be standing in line (especially with little people) trying to check in if you can avoid it.
 Much easier to do online beforehand, and you’re more likely to get better seats, too.
 If you’re able, download the airline’s app on a phone so you have all the boarding passes stored electronically.